Teaching Ratings¶

 Analysis¶

-Does average beauty score differ by gender?¶
+Does the average beauty score vary by gender?¶

-gender_beauty_mean = df.groupby('gender')["beauty"].mean()
+gender_beauty_mean = df_subset.groupby('gender')["beauty"].mean().round(2)

 print(gender_beauty_mean)